wykurz/rcp/README.md

 rcp
 ===

-`rcp` is a tool for copying files similar `cp` but generally MUCH faster when dealing with large number of files.
+`rcp` is a tool for copying files similar to `cp` but generally MUCH faster when dealing with a large number of files.
 Inspired by tools like [dsync](https://mpifileutils.readthedocs.io/en/v0.11.1/dsync.1.html) and [pcp](https://github.com/wtsi-ssg/pcp).